SaintRyoh/rabbithole/README.md

 ### Core Packages Only (For Advanced Users)

 These are the dependencies you need if you are going to manually install all of your systray programs.
 Only recommended for experienced users who want to build their environment themselves.
-You will have to alter rabbithole/settings.lua with your preferred software before running Rabbithole.
+You will have to edit the config in ~/.config/awesome/settings.lua with your preferred software before running Rabbithole.
 ```
 awesome
 rofi